RIT-EVT/BMS/docs/source/srs.rst

 --------------------

 This document was created based on the IEEE template for software requirements specifications.
-As such it will mainly adhere to the verbage and style set by IEEE convention.
+As such it will mainly adhere to the verbiage and style set by IEEE convention.
 Additionally, a glossary has been provided in the Appendix which covers common phrases that will be used in this document.